Medically reviewed by Aimee Paik, MD

 Prescription topical treatments

-- Hydroquinone – Hydroquinone is a skin lightening agent that can be used to treat most skin issues related to hyperpigmentation.
+Hydroquinone – Hydroquinone is a skin lightening agent that can be used to treat most skin issues related to hyperpigmentation.
 That means dark marks from acne, as well as melasma or age spots.
-Like azelaic acid, you can find hydroquinone in over-the-counter products, but a prescription written by a doctor will include a higher concentration of the ingredient that will likely be more effective.
+Like azelaic acid, you can find hydroquinone in over-the-counter products, but a hydroquinone prescription written by a doctor or healthcare provider will include a higher concentration of the ingredient that will likely be more effective.

 Prescription oral treatments

-- Spironolactone – Spironolactone is an androgen receptor antagonist often prescribed to treat hormonal acne in women.
+Spironolactone – Spironolactone is an androgen receptor antagonist often prescribed to treat hormonal acne in women.
 Simply put, it blocks the effects of androgens, like testosterone, on the body.
-Although these anti-androgenic effects means it is rarely prescribed for acne in men, spironolactone in women can have the result of decreasing sebum production caused by androgens.
-You can learn more about the science behind spironolactone on our blog!
+Although these anti-androgenic effects means it is rarely prescribed for acne in cis-men, spironolactone in cis-women can have the result of decreasing sebum production caused by androgens.
+You can learn more about the science behind spironolactone on Slather!

 Over-the-counter medicines and treatments include anything and everything you can purchase at your local drugstore, Sephora, or Ulta.
 These products often contain tried and true acne-fighting ingredients like benzoyl peroxide or salicylic acid, but they also often contain unproven, trendy ingredients like charcoal.
 Here’s what works, and what doesn’t.